 Co-creation & co-working space

 We are highly collaborative in our approach and provide dedicated co-creation facilities where we can join forces with our client teams to address the task in hand.
 Creative spaces throughout our offices provide a blank canvas for ad-hoc brainstorming sessions and planned workshops, inspiring our designers in their quest to develop impactful, unique and meaningful user experiences.
+During the long months of the pandemic, we raised the bar for remote collaboration by exploiting dynamic virtual environments to the full.
+Such experiences are now just as engaging and fruitful as face-to-face sessions.

 The Digital Greenhouse is our purpose-built AI research facility, specifically designed to discover, develop and test machine learning approaches in a fast, secure environment.
 The facility features an NVIDIA DGX-1 Deep Learning Supercomputer, a bank of machine learning computers, petabyte local storage and many teraflops of dedicated compute power.